Survey on Virtual Hearings and Self-Represented Litigants

 Free legal information and assistance

-For anyone needing help with family matters, legal assistance will be available with 50 minute appointments with virtual meetings through Zoom.
+For anyone needing help with family and civil law matters, legal assistance will be available with 50 minute appointments available in-person in the library and virtual over Zoom on alternating weeks.

 For more free resources check the links below.